How to block access to a website and keep it from being indexed

 By employing one of these options, you’ll ensure that your development environment does not get picked up as a live site by search engines, which is beneficial for site security, usability, and SEO.

-Important: If you’re using any of the above options that are not configured per-domain in Plesk, when you sync your development site over to live, these changes will likely copy over so do not forget to revert them!
+Important: If you’re using a web app / WordPress-based solution, when you sync your development site over to live, the block will copy over to live so do not forget to undo the block on live!
 If you forget to do this, your site will not be found by Google and if it was previously on Google, it will eventually become de-indexed.

 About Websavers